johndturn/terraform-destroy-provisioner-example/README.md

 This repo is meant to be a basic example reproducing this issue.

+## Update!

+After working with `@jbardin`, a contributor to Terraform, we've discovered that this issue actually lies in the use of destroy-time provisioners and `terraform taint`.
+This is a known issue, and can be followed here: https://github.com/hashicorp/terraform/issues/13549#issuecomment-293627472.

 ## Testing

 In order to test this, clone the repo, `cd` into it, and run the following: